starknet-edu/counter-workshop/README.md

 ### Hints

 - You need to import the `Dispatcher` and `DispatcherTrait` of the `KillSwitch` contract.
 These dispatchers are automatically created and exported by the compiler.
 More information about Contract Dispatcher can be found in [Chapter 12.5.2 - Contract Dispatcher](https://book.cairo-lang.org/ch15-02-contract-dispatchers-library-dispatchers-and-system-calls.html#contract-dispatcher).
+- In the previous step, you created a placeholder variable named `dispatcher`.
+Use this variable to implement the `KillSwitch` dispatcher.
 - You can access the `is_active()` function from your `KillSwitch` contract dispatcher.

 > **Note:** If you want to deploy the `Counter` contract, you can use the following deployed `KillSwitch` contract address.